jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 <img src="https://github.com/jmclinn/CSC453-Project/blob/master/images/SGS%20FLUX_-10_10.png" height="300" ></img>

-If the user chooses not to input parameters the rogram defaults to predetermined values as shown in the code block below.
+A few parameters are required for these types of data sets: file, data, lat, lon, depth.
+Otherwise, if the user chooses not to input values for the additional parameters the program defaults to default values as shown in the code block below.
+Allowing for defaults makes quick data processing easier and faster for the user.

 ```python
 # ===== ARGUMENT PARSING AND SETTING DEFAULTS =====